Photo by S Brouillet TM

 - Fitness landscapes

 I am working with several colleagues (including L Ferretti, D Weinreich and F Tajima) on properties of fitness landscapes.
 We are trying to characterize the models that fits the best experimental fitness landscapes.
-We also have developped a tool to explore visually fitness landscapes, that is accessible on Magellan webpage.
+We also have developped a tool to explore visually fitness landscapes, that is accessible from the Magellan webpage.

 - Coalescent Theory